pivotal/docs-tap/learning-center/workshop-content/workshop-runtime.md

 The application must send any logging output to `stdout` or `stderr`, and the configuration snippet must direct log output to `/proc/1/fd/1` so that it is captured in the container log file.

-If you nmust restart or shutdown the application within the workshop interactive terminal, you can use the `supervisorctl` control script.
+If you must restart or shutdown the application within the workshop interactive terminal, you can use the `supervisorctl` control script.

 ## <a id="terminal-env"></a> Terminal user shell environment